How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 12. I’ve been inactive as a Pag-IBIG member.
 Can I continue paying my contribution?

 You can pay your monthly contribution again to reactivate your membership—no need to register online.
-However, you can’t make retroactive payments for all the months or years you missed.
+However, you can’t pay retroactively for all the missed months or years.

 For more information, please read this or visit the nearest Pag-IBIG branch in your area.